 The standard of medical facilities in Myanmar is extremely limited, particularly outside Yangon.
 You should avoid any surgical procedures, (including dental work) due to the danger of infection, including hepatitis and HIV/AIDS, from unsterile dental and medical instruments.
 In certain serious cases private hospitals are not permitted to accept foreign patients.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities (usually Bangkok, Singapore or Australia) would be necessary.
 Costs for medical evacuation could well be in excess of AUD$25,000.
 Upfront cash payment may be required prior to receiving medical treatment or undertaking medical evacuation.

 Most pharmaceutical products on sale in Myanmar have been smuggled into the country, and many are counterfeit or adulterated.
 You should bring adequate supplies of your medications for the duration of your stay.
 You should also carry a copy of your prescription, a letter from your doctor and carry all medication in its original packaging.

 The mosquito-borne diseases malaria, dengue fever, chikungunya fever and Japanese encephalitis are endemic in many areas of Myanmar.
 We recommend you take measures to avoid mosquito bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hepatitis, typhoid, rabies and tuberculosis) are prevalent with more serious outbreaks occurring from time to time.
 We advise you to boil all drinking water or drink bottled water with intact seals, and avoid ice cubes and raw and undercooked food.
+Careful preparation of food and good personal hygiene are strongly recommended.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 The Australian Department of Health recommends that Australians travelling to Myanmar should make sure they are up to date with routinely recommended vaccinations against polio, including a booster dose if required, as per the Australian Immunisation Handbook.
 Please see your doctor if you are unsure whether you are fully vaccinated for polio.